btskinner/tex_cv/README.md

-# Academic CV template using LaTeX and Biber

 Make an academic CV using LaTeX and Biber with this template.
 Rather than adding new publications, working papers, or presentations by hand, use this template to store your work products in a `.bib` file